ErnestL/Interview-Challenges/Vehicle-Positions/README.md

        * Enable all general warnings
        * Enable conversion warnings
      * Clean: Should not show error if files does not exist
-  * Add code to time execution of the content of the _main()_ function with millisecond accuracy
+  * Add code to time execution of the content of the _main()_ function with millisecond accuracy.
+This includes reading of the file and anything else.
+  * You are allowed to use any means possible to speed up execution - this is not limited to code/algorithm optimization.

 ## How to submit your solution
  * Create a private repository on Github (free)